An essential guide with best practices

 But how is that measured?
 Do we consider a per month vision, or an annual cumulative?
 Are test emails also counted?

-→ These are key questions all customers must understand when contracting based on a metric that is more complex than one user / one device = one license.
+→ These are key questions all customers should consider when drafting SaaS contracts based on a metric that is more complex than one user, one device, one license.

 Avoid these security scenarios

-It is a nightmare for any insurance company that their customers’ personal data might be leaked.
-For a pharmaceutical company, the worst situation is a vaccine formula being leaked to a competitor.
-If you work for a software company, you need to lock down confidentiality around new product designs.
+A data leak of customers’ personal data would be an absolute nightmare for any insurance company.
+For a pharmaceutical company, a worst case scenario would be something like a vaccine formula being leaked to one of their competitors.
+If you work for a software company, on the other hand, you will need to lock down accessibility and ensure complete confidentiality around new product designs.

-→ Get your security team involved to identify and test compliance protocols while the contract is being written.
+→ Get your security team involved to identify and test compliance protocols while the contract is being written to determine any additional terms that should be added to the SaaS contract or modified.

 06 | SaaS Data Security Policies